 ACT® Test Prep:

-The ACT® can be compared to the SAT®, the latter being a test more centered on critical thinking and puzzles, if you will.
-The SAT’s emphasis on vocabulary is countered by the ACT’s emphasis on hard science and math (up to precalculus, though only up to Alegebra II on the SAT®.
-The ACT’s average time per question is about 50 seconds, versus about 75 seconds on the SAT, though both tests give a relatively short amount of time to deal with grammar components of each exam.
+The ACT® is a test employed to determine a student’s preparedness for university using specified curriculum and standards.
+Our ACT prep classes get you ready for the several tests on the ACT that include English, Mathematics, Reading and Science with an optional writing test as well.
+The ACT® can be compared to the SAT®, the latter being a test more centered on critical thinking and a puzzle-like approach.
+The SAT’s emphasis on vocabulary and knowing relationships is countered by the ACT’s emphasis on hard science and math (up to precalculus, though only up to Algebra II on the SAT®).
+The ACT’s average time per question is about 50 seconds versus about 75 seconds on the SAT, though both tests give a relatively short amount of time to deal with grammar components of each exam.

 ACT® Test Schedule (click here to go to website)

 SAT Subject Test Preparation (formerly SAT II®) and Advanced Placement (AP) tests

 An exam like the SAT® or even the ACT® is not the only requirement for some colleges.
 Competitive universities often require up to two subject tests, administered by CollegeBoard®.
 The twenty subject exams, administered six times a year, range from Math I (up to precalculus) to Chemistry to German.
 The first link above has both practice questions and content info about what are on these exams.
 The AP® (Advanced Placement) exams are described here and are also content oriented.
 The SAT Subject Test determines a student’s capabilities with regards to certain subjects that they hope to pursue during their degree at the university.